 Additionally, staff providing intimate care for learners will be familiar with the working principles outlined in the People Moving and Handling and Personal Care guidelines.
 Intimate Care will only ever be provided by two people to safeguard the learner.
-If the learner is female, one of the two people providing care should be female.

 Learners who require medication will have this administered in line with code of practice no. 3.
 Staff administering medication must be familiar with the principles of this code of practice.